google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 <img src="images/mobile_ads_placement.png" alt="Common examples of where to place mobile ads">

-For example, 320&times;100px ads may be interspursed through list content, articles may include a 300&times;250px ads, and long form content may include a combination of ads.
+For example, 320&times;100px ads may be interspersed through list content, articles may include a 300&times;250px ads, and long form content may include a combination of ads.
 Refer to [Best practices for ad placement](https://support.google.com/adsense/answer/1282097?ref_topic=1307438) in the AdSense help for further details.